20 IT Support Questions to Ask When Choosing an IT Support Company

 15. What exactly do you support in your contract (and does it include peripherals such as printers, mobiles, etc.)?

 Most IT support companies will cover labour charges on any incident that relates to hardware or specified software and some also include mileage and travel time to and from your premises (if an on-site visit is required).
-However, support for custom software that was built by another company is unlikely to be included so be wary of any support company that claims “we support it all” – do they really?

-Also, many support companies charge extra for devices that connect to the main computers such as printers, scanners, mobiles, etc. If, for example, you have a problem getting emails on your mobile, or even want it setting up to access your emails, will the IT support company help and is it included in the support or an extra?
+If, for example, you have a problem getting emails on your mobile, or even want it set up to access your emails, will the IT support company help and is it included in the support or an extra?

 16. What isn’t covered in the support contract?